rogerahuntley/adventofcode-solutions/README.md

 these are my JS solutions to the annual [advent of code challenge](https://adventofcode.com/).

-you can run these in the shell with node, or (soon) through the front end I built
+you can run these in the shell with node, or through the front end I built at [adventofcode.neocities.org](https://adventofcode.neocities.org)

+### running

-to use node, you can print out the solution with this helper function:
+you can clone just this repo and check the answers with node, use this helper function:

-`node printSolution [file path]`
+> node printSolution [file path]